Capital Cost Allowance (CCA): How to Calculate CCA Classes

 What is Capital Cost Allowance?

-Capital Cost Allowance is a set of rates stating the amount you can claim each year on a depreciable property used for business activities.
+Capital Cost Allowance, or CCA, is a yearly deduction of the cost of various types of business equipment over a number of years.
+The CCA includes a set of rates that state the amount you can claim each year on a depreciable property used for business activities.
 In the first year, you can only claim based on half the amount you paid.
 This rule is in place because if you acquired the equipment during the year, there is not a full year of depreciation.

 How to Calculate CCA

-Below is an illustration of how you use CCA to deduct equipment for your business.
+Below is an illustration of how to calculate the CCA formula to deduct equipment for your business.
+Note the half-year rule that’s at play in Year 1.
 Say you bought a desk for $500.
 This falls under CCA’s Class 8, “Other Property”.
 Class 8 has a rate of 20%.

 - First Year $250 (half of $500) x 20% = $50 expense claim.
 This leaves a value of $450 next year.